doctest/doctest/scripts/random_dev_notes.md

 == how to deal with pull requests for the main branch instead of the dev branch
 - http://stackoverflow.com/questions/9135913/merge-pull-request-to-a-different-branch-than-default-in-github
 - git fetch origin pull/ID/head:BRANCHNAME

+== other
+- compilation errors with operator<< - happens with doctest - in case it comes up... https://github.com/philsquared/Catch/issues/757